Themed Shanty Big Sings

 Salute to Rona Lightfoot project

-Salute to Rona Lightfoot CDs are on this part of my website: https://linnphippsfolk.co.uk/salute-to-rona-lightfoot/ We are delighted that Professor Joshua Dickson has completed the notes on the piping tunes/ pibrochs and these have been now uploaded to the Salute page.
+Salute to Rona Lightfoot CDs are on this part of my website: https://linnphippsfolk.co.uk/salute-to-rona-lightfoot/ .
+Professor Joshua Dickson created the notes on the piping tunes/ pibrochs and they can be downloaded on the Salute page.

 World War One songs